MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

 A first baseline fixed effects (time and space) model allows to explore whether this relationship remains even after controlling for time-invariant local authority characteristics and time trends.
+In a second model, we add a time-varying local authority level control: unemployment rate.

 *Note: Standard errors are clustered for repeated observations within local authorities.*